354th FW F-35As take off during Arctic Gold 22-1

 |Downloads:

-This work, 354th FW F-35As take off during Arctic Gold 22-1 [Image 5 of 5], by A1C Jose Miguel Tamondong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 354th FW F-35As take off during Arctic Gold 22-1, by A1C Jose Miguel Tamondong, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT